florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Inverter/ DC-DC converter purchase cost
 ***************************************
-The purchase cost of both electronics are obtained from logarithmic regression based on the retail price of `MidContinent <https://www.mcico.com/truebluepower>`_.
+The purchase cost of power electronics is obtained from logarithmic regression based on the retail price of `MidContinent <https://www.mcico.com/truebluepower>`_.

 .. math::